-When you have been charged with a DWI, the exact level of the charge depends upon what factors are present at the time of the arrest.
+When you have been charged with a DWI, the exact level of the charge depends upon certain factors are present at the time of the arrest.
 These factors are referred to as “aggravating factors.”
 Even if it is your first offense, the presence of an aggravating factor can turn a fourth-degree DWI into a third-degree and so on.
 Minneapolis DWI Attorney F. T. Sessoms can challenge these aggravating factors to have the charges against you reduced so you do not have to pay the harsher penalties of the initial charge.

-Effect Of Aggravating Factors On Charges
+Effect Of Aggravating Factors On Charges:

 Aggravating factors determine the severity of the charge.
 Here is an outline of aggravating factors in relation to previous impaired driving offenses and how they influence each individual charge:

 - First-degree DWI – A person is charged with this felony if the offense is their fourth within the preceding 10 years or any time after a felony DWI conviction or felonious vehicular operation conviction.
 This does not take other aggravating factors into consideration.

 - Second-degree DWI – A gross misdemeanor, this may be a person’s third impaired driving violation within the preceding 10 years or second violation with one aggravating factor or test refusal.